 In Python programming language, a lambda function is one-line function declared with no name and can have any number of arguments, but it can only have one expression.

-These type of functions are capable of doing things similar to a regular function declared using the Python's
+lambda functions are capable of doing things similar to a regular function declared using the Python's

 Since lambda function is declared with no name so it is also known as Anonymous Function.
 Other names given to lambda function are Single Line Function, Single Use Function, Throw Away Function or Lambda Expression.

 Lambda Example & Comparison With Normal Function